 3. First-Aid Kit & Medications

 From scraped knees to surprise fevers, a small travel first-aid kit is a lifesaver.
-Include band-aids, antiseptic wipes, motion sickness bags, and the cutest most convenient labeled medication box your family may need.
-Toss in a digital thermometer just in case.
+Include band-aids, antiseptic wipes, motion sickness bags, and the cutest travel pill medication box (with real medicine labels) your family may need.
+Don’t forget to toss in a digital thermometer just in case.

 4. Portable Phone Charger

 Keep passports, IDs, health insurance cards, and itinerary details organized in a travel wallet or mesh zipper pouch – clearly labeled with contact information in case it is lost in transit.
-I always carry both physical and digital copies of my travel documents!
+I always carry both physical and digital copies of my travel documents in a waterproof zippable case or bag!

 Have you seen my Disney Cruise Packing List yet?